Fergus Garrett: Personal life and honours

 Garrett and his wife Amanda, a zoologist, have two daughters and live in Hastings Old Town.
 He is described as a "world famous plantman" and "the Lionel Messi of horticulture", one of Britain's most influential garden designers.

 Garrett has received the Royal Horticultural Society Associate of Honour (2008), the Veitch Memorial Medal for outstanding contribution to the practice of horticulture (2015) and the Victoria Medal of Honour (2019).
 He is a patron of the Beth Chatto Education Charity, and the President of the Northiam Horticultural Charity; he is on the garden advisory boards for RHS Wisley, the Landcraft Gardening Foundation and Prospect Cottage and has held the role of judge at the Chelsea Flower Show.
 He is also a reviewer for the BBC's Gardeners' World Magazine.

-He is a loves cooking and Turkish culture and practices green woodcraft.
+He also loves cooking and Turkish culture, and practices green woodcraft.